KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/artistic/scratchlines.rst

 .. contents::

-This the `Lines <http://www.mltframework.org/bin/view/MLT/FilterLines>`_ MLT filter.
+This is the `Lines <https://www.mltframework.org/plugins/FilterLines/>`_ MLT filter.

 Adds scratch lines over the picture.

 https://youtu.be/F8gZhHDQQBE

 https://youtu.be/3laMxZBwqqY